Pappardelle with slow braised pork and fennel

 -

 1.Heat 2 tbs olive oil in a large flameproof casserole over medium-high heat.
-Add the garlic and cook for 1 minute or until fragrant.
-Add the pork, season, and cook for 3-4 minutes until browned.
+Add the garlic and cook for 1 minute, or until fragrant.
+Add the pork, season and cook for 3-4 minutes, until browned.
 Transfer pork to a plate and set aside.

 -

 2.Reduce heat to medium and add the remaining 1 tbs oil, onion, carrot, celery, fennel seeds, fennel and rosemary.
 Cook for 6-8 minutes, until vegetables have softened and caramelised.
 Add wine and cook for 1 minute or until the alcohol has evaporated.
 Return pork to the pan.
 Add the tomatoes, stock and bay leaves, bring to a simmer, then reduce the heat to low and cover with a lid.
-Cook for 3 1/2 to 4 hours, stirring occasionally, until the meat is very tender and starts to fall apart.
+Cook for 3 hours 30 minutes-4 hours, stirring occasionally, until the meat is very tender and starts to fall apart.
 (If it starts to dry out, add a little water.)
 Using two forks, shred the pork.
 Season to taste.

 -

-3.Meanwhile, bring a large saucepan of salted water to the boil, add the pappardelle and cook for 8 minutes or until al dente.
+3.Meanwhile, bring a large saucepan of salted water to the boil, add the pappardelle and cook for 8 minutes, or until al dente.
 Drain well, reserving 2 tbs of the pasta cooking water.
 This will help bind the sauce and create a richer, creamier texture.

 -